ThayronyVonHeld/ThayronyVonHeld/README.md

 **`FullStack Development`**

 I'm a Full Stack development student with a solid background in Electronics, currently transitioning into software development.
-Here you'll find personal projects, study repositories, and my journey as a developer — from the basics to real, practical solutions.
+Here you'll find personal projects, study repositories, and my journey as a developer, from the basics to real, practical solutions.

 Let's build something awesome! 🚀